76dorothy67/Candidate-Test-Assessment/ReadMe.md

 **source_website_text** — the full raw text content scraped from the fund’s official website, used as the reference for validation of extracted values.

-Each extracted field (like name, industry_focus, etc.) is itself an object containing:
+Each extracted field (like name, fund_main_location, etc.) is itself an object containing:

 **value** — the structured value inferred by the model.